Peter Andreas Munch: The Chronicles of Mann and the Sudreys

 In this work, Munch translated the 3rd Chronicle of the Chronicles of Mann from a Codex transferred to the British Museum (formerly owned in 1620 by one Sir Robert Cotton).
 The manuscript is the only known copy of this Codex (and thought to be the only one).
 In any event, Munch translated runic characters and added historical notes to lend light upon the writings, and using previous works on the history of Scottish and Icelandic Isles to aid in the presentation of the translated material.
 He also edited Chronica regvm Manniae et insvlarvm: The chronicle of Man and the Sudreys (1874) with Alexander Goss.

 Controversial views about the Finno-Ugric peoples

-Peter Munch despised Finns and claimed that they cannot have an independent country because of their low state of civilization, as he claimed.
-Peter Munch claimed in his article on Finnish nationality (Om Finlands Nationalitet og dens Forhold til den svenske) in 1855, that Finns and Hungarians must have a human race of their own.
+Munch claimed in his article on Finnish nationality (Om Finlands Nationalitet og dens Forhold til den svenske) in 1855, that Finns and Hungarians must have a human race of their own.